 HAGENS BERMAN, NATION TRIAL ATTORNEYS, Reminds Vivint Solar (VSLR) Investors of Securities Fraud Class Action: Encourages Investors Who Suffered Significant Losses to Contact the Firm

-/EIN News/ -- SAN FRANCISCO, Oct.
-30, 2019 (GLOBE NEWSWIRE) -- Class-action law firm urges VSLR investors who have suffered losses of $50K+ to submit your loss now to learn if they qualify to recover their investment losses
+/EIN News/ -- Class-action law firm urges VSLR investors who have suffered losses of $50K+ to submit your loss now to learn if they qualify to recover their investment losses.

 Class Period: Mar.
 5, 2019 – Sept.
 26, 2019